rswift/iOS-WiFi-Temperature-Receiver/README.md

 The JSON payload is simple, I posted to the Roastmaster Forum with my thoughts, I fully expect far more development of the payload before it is actually useful.
 It is kept simple:
 - the probe name
 - the temperature in celsius
-- the temperature in farhenheit
+- the temperature in fahrenheit
 - optionally an array of debug data which isn't worth describing here so check the WiFiTemperatureBroadcast.ino file for details

 # ToDo